-At Orewa Chiropractic we treat joint disorders from the spine but also shoulder pain or elbow, and hip pain and osteoarthritis
+At Orewa Chiropractic, we specialise in joint disorders from the spine and shoulder, hip, and elbow pain.

-At Orewa Chiropractic will diagnose your tissue in lesion and assess the movement of all the joints in the shoulder, allowing specific chiropractic and muscle treatment techniques to be applied, combined with prescription of specific exercises to target the dysfunctional joints.
+At Orewa Chiropractic, we assess the full range of movements of the different joints (five) in the shoulder and tissue lesions that may create discomfort and pain.
+We then apply chiropractic and muscle treatment techniques personalised to the present condition, combined with the prescription of specific exercises to target the dysfunctional joints and tissues.

 Tendinitis, bursitis and tendon tear of the rotator cuff and biceps are the most common injuries.
 However, dysfunctions like impingements and instability are often the deep origin of the dysfunction.
 In any shoulder problem, the cervical and thoracic spine should be the attention of the health provider.
 This structure malfunctioning is often involved in the entrapment of the nerves controlling the shoulders, causing distant disorders.

 At Orewa Chiropractic, we have profound expertise in shoulder conditions having a spinal origin and provide deep relief to the patients experiencing pain and disabling.
 We also recommend original exercises that increase the strength and flexibility of the spine and upper girdle.

 Most hip problems come from inside the hip, such as labrum tear, osteoarthritis or arthritis, or outside including tendinitis, bursitis, muscle strain or pelvis dysfunction (twist or tilt).

 However, hip pain is not always due to a local issue and may refer to a nerve from the back, lumbar, and thoracic spine.
 The pain is then resented where the nerve ends, the hip, and not where it factually impinges.

 At Orewa Chiropractic, we will first assess the hip function and lesion combined with a spine examination to provide the most appropriate treatments.